Cancer Touch Therapy™

 It was only during a recent interview with a local advertising magazine that I realised why it was so important to me to be able to provide that nurturing window of time for people with chronic illness or in recovery from cancer.
 As we sat in my treatment room at home, chatting about our passions in life and how blessed and grateful we feel when we can do what we love for a living, serving others and using our unique gifts, I had a sudden flashback to when I was in my early twenties.
 This distant memory resurfaced and suddenly I was transported back to my dad's beside as he lay at home in his final hours.
 He looked so frail and weak.
 He was in so much pain and there was no "end of life" pack there in those days to help him get any relief.
 I wanted to put my arms around him and hold him, but he suddenly seemed to look so small and weak, barely managing to draw breath in the shadow of his previous big strong body, I was frightened if I touched him I might hurt him, or damage him somehow.
 I wanted to give him some comfort and didn't know how.
 And of course, I never got chance again.
 It's really important to show people how much we care.
 When we feel loved and cared for, it helps us heal on levels far and beyond our physical self and touches our very souls.

-A positive approach to Cancer ... influencing your body to create wellness
+A positive approach to Cancer ... influencing your body to create wellness" by Elaine Monroe

-In this section, I'd like to share with you the experience of one of my closest friends as she talks about her cancer journey and how, with what might be considered an alternative approach, she tapped into the mind-body connect through visualisations to influence the outcome she wanted.
+In this section, I'd like to introduce you to one of my closest long-term friends, Elaine Monroe, as she talks about her cancer journey and how, with what might be considered an alternative approach, she tapped into the mind-body connect through visualisations to influence the outcome she wanted.